Home Box Office, Inc.: Film and television production

 Home Box Office, Inc. began diversifying its portfolio beyond cable television during the 1980s.
 In 1982, HBO entered into a joint venture with Columbia Pictures and CBS Theatrical Films to form Tri-Star Pictures (the hyphen in the name was removed in 1991); the new studio was created as a means for the three entities to pool resources to split the ever-growing costs of making feature films.
-The studio's first production, Kevin Costner-led The Natural, was released in 1984.
+The studio's first production, Robert Redford-led The Natural, was released in 1984.
 Tri-Star entered into the television production business, in April 1987, with the formation of Tri-Star Television.
-Towards the second half of the decade, the partnership transitioned into a singularly owned entity: CBS sold its ownership stake in the studio in November 1985, followed by HBO/Time Inc. in December 1986.
+Towards the second half of the decade, the partnership transitioned into a singularly owned entity: CBS sold its ownership stake in the studio in November 1985, followed by HBO/Time Inc. in December 1985.
 HBO transferred its venture shares to Columbia Pictures, which integrated Columbia and Tri-Star into the umbrella company Columbia Pictures Entertainment.
 (As of 2020, TriStar operates exclusively as a film production arm of Sony Pictures Entertainment.
 Its television unit was merged with Columbia Pictures Television and joint venture studio Columbia TriStar Television in 2002 to form Sony Pictures Television).

 Film production for the HBO television service commenced in 1983, through the formation of HBO Premiere Films, which was originally developed to produce original made-for-cable movies and miniseries with higher budgets and production values compared to other television films.
 The film division began producing original movies for the network in 1983 with the debut of The Terry Fox Story, a biographical film on the amputee runner who embarked on a cross-country run across his home country of Canada that was cut short by the advanced-stage osteosarcoma that ended his life through associated complications soon afterward.
 Differing from most television films produced for cable television, most of the original movies produced by HBO have featured major film actors over the years, ranging from James Stewart to Michael Douglas.
-The unit—which would be rechristened HBO Pictures in 1984—expanded beyond its telefilm slate, which was scaled back, and soon ventured into independent film production.
+The unit—which would be rechristened HBO Pictures in 1986—expanded beyond its telefilm slate, which was scaled back, and soon ventured into independent film production.
 In 1985, HBO made a co-financing agreement with Orion Pictures in order to finance Three Amigos!, in order to receive half of the film's planned budget.
 When HBO Pictures was formed, HBO entered into a limited partnership with Thorn EMI to form Silver Screen Partners.
 The first L.P. of its kind to be developed for the financing of feature film production, Silver Screen released only seven films between 1983 and 1986.
 Most of these were not commercial or critical successes, with the minor exception of the 1985 comedy film Volunteers.